Estate Planning Lawyer Roseville, CA

 If a person dies without an estate plan or will (intestate), their assets are distributed according to state intestacy laws.
 These laws vary by state but generally prioritize spouses, children, and other family members in a specific order.
 Without a will, the court will appoint an administrator to handle the estate, which can lead to a longer and potentially more contentious probate process.

-How Can I Ensure My Digital Assets are Included in My Estate Plan?
+How Can I Ensure My Digital Assets Are Included in My Estate Plan?

 Including digital assets in your estate plan involves specifying how you want these assets to be handled, including online accounts, social media profiles, digital photos, and other digital properties.
 It’s important to provide your executor or trustee with access to these assets, including passwords and other necessary information, and to include specific instructions in your estate planning documents regarding how they should be managed or distributed.